#FallintoFocuswithUPDFUp to 43% Off UPDF + 2 Free Months

 The steps below will show you how to copy formula from PDF to Word via UPDF AI:

-Step 1: Open the PDF with equations in UPDF, and click on the “UPDF AI” option at the lower-right corner.
+Step 1: Open the PDF with equations in UPDF, and click on the “UPDF AI” option at the top-right corner.

 Step 2: Select the “Chat” tab and click on the screenshot icon at the bottom.